R4DDER5/CZ/project-scope.md

 ### PROJECT SCOPE

 #### Site Design and Development
 The design of the site will be provided in whatever appropriate format is required, the design of the site may not be finalised before the project has begun.
 Design work will be signed off via senior management before proceeding to be implemented.
 Visuals will be available during the course of the project build to enable page and display structure.
 The site will need to be responsive to accommodate various browser types and devices.
-Development will need to continue without final visuals.
+Development will need to continue without final visuals.The important part of the design is the feature to allow whitelabeling of a client site.

 #### Information Architecture